Wopslang/Wops/doc/grammar.md

 > Our language is based on an idea: simple, but powerful.
 > And because our grammar was also designed with this idea, we developed only the most important expressions.
 > However, we know that our standard of *importance* can be different from your standard.
-> So, please tell us your idea is good to put into Wopslang.
+> So, please tell us your idea of what to put into Wopslang.
-> We love to hear your voice.
+> We would love to hear your voice.

 ## Notation